networkx/nx-guides/content/algorithms/euler/euler.md

 ![image:map](images/map.png)

-What gave the town its fame is a question that was asked to mathematician Leonhard Euler almost 300 years ago$^{2}$:
+What gave the town its fame is a question that was asked to mathematician Leonhard Euler almost 300 years ago [^1]:

 > ***Can you take a walk through Königsberg visiting each mass by crossing each bridge once and only once?***